Lawreros/Ross_Vault/Source/ML/classification tree.md

 source :

 ###### Content:
-A classification tree is a [[decision tree]] whose purpose is to predict a classification (label) for a given input.
+A classification tree is a [[decision tree]] whose target variable is a categorical value (label) for a given input.

 ###### Properties: